 Echinacea contains constituents like essential oils, flavonoids and polysaccharides and works as an immune system supporter.
 For dogs, this has an interesting effect.
 Echinacea can lose its effect if it’s used too often, as its method of operation is contingent on essentially “fooling” the body’s system to fight a perceived immune threat.

-Is Echinacea plants safe for dogs?
+Is Echinacea safe for dogs?

-Therapeutic Uses of Echinacea for Dogs
+Therapeutic Uses and Dosage of Echinacea for Dogs

 As mentioned, echinacea dosage is most commonly referenced as an immune system booster.
 The herb stimulates the immune system into acting against an alleged threat, even though there is no actual threat.
 This causes your dog’s immune system to act accordingly, but the issue is that longevity is a factor.
 The body eventually catches on to the ruse, so to speak, and echinacea dosage is less effective over time.